Here Are A Few Of My Favorite Security Tips For Small Business…

 This is a fascinating occurrence that has resulted, from the immense popularity of certain technologies.
 In other words, since the vast majority of humans on the planet are using a relatively small handful of technologies, those technologies have significant clout when determining what’s acceptable use.

-More and more end users are using browsers that automatically block ads, popups, and soon enough Flash will be a thing of the past.
+More and more end users are using browsers that automatically block ads, popups, autoplaying video and audio, and other annoying scripts that people don’t like.

 So your end users are concerned, which as a result will ultimately lead to large tech companies accommodating them, one way or the other.